Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Proposed Randomized Single-Pass Algorithms

-Both of these require one to pass over the underlying data tensor.
+where both approximations require only a single pass over the data tensor.

-These algorithms are also not stable for $L=K$.
-In our simulations, both of them provided similar results, and due to this issue, we only report for the formulation \eqref{sec:form}.
+These algorithms are also unstable for $L=K$, as we confirmed in our experiments.
+In our simulations, both yielded similar results; therefore, we report only the formulation \eqref{eq:approx2}.
 We first extended the TSR-SVD algorithm to the tensor case, and we refer to it as the TSRT-SVD algorithm.
-We also stabilize it to work for $L=K$.
+We also stabilize it so that it works for $L=K$.
 It is summarized in Algorithm \ref{Single-3}.
 It is clear that Algorithms \ref{Single-1}, \ref{Single-2}, and \ref{Single-3} pass the original data tensor only once at the beginning of the algorithm (Line 2).
 This Line can be performed in parallel.
 It is suggested in \cite{tropp2017practical} to orthonormalize the random tensors in Line 1 in the single-pass algorithms when a large oversampling parameter is used, which can be naturally extended to the tensor case.
 We have not tried this idea in our experiments.
+Note that a similar theorem to Theorem \ref{thm:proposed_stability} can be stated for the two-sided randomized T-SVD, but we omit it for simplicity of presentation.